Kjelland/AS5048A-C2000/README.md

 # AS5048A-C2000
 AS5048A SPI library for the TI LaunchXL-F28027F

-This library written in C was created using the Texas Instruments Launchpad: LaunchXL-F28027F together with Code Composer Studio (CCS) and uses the controlSUITE libraries.
+This library written in C was created using the Texas Instruments Launchpad: LaunchXL-F28027F together with Code Composer Studio (CCS) and uses the controlSUITE libraries and is programmed on the Flash memory.
 It was made for the LaunchXL-F28027F, but it would work on other board as well.
 Remember to check the GPIO pin configuration.

 Based on the ZoetropeLabs/AS5048A-Arduino library for arduino.